 This is an ancient practice by which a person learns to be present in the moment, allowing them to become more relaxed, and peaceful.
 It helps to slow the mind and be more kind and gentle to yourself.
-It is seen by researchers to be one of the most effective forms of stress reduction and has the potential to improve quality of life (9).
+It is seen by researchers to be one of the most effective forms of stress reduction and has been shown to relieve biological markers of stress (9).

 Meditation encourages a gradual release of all thoughts and feelings.
-There are a number of different forms of meditation including transcendental meditation and mindfulness (see page 10).
+There are a number of different forms of meditation including transcendental meditation and mindfulness.

 It provides the individual with a number of health benefits including stress reduction, relieving anxiety, depression and also reduction in pain (10).

 Mindfulness is an ancient Buddhist practice and according to Jon Kabat-Zinn, it is a practice which is very relevant for life today (11).
-Mindfulness exercises are ways of paying attention to the present moment, using techniques like meditation, breathing, and yoga.
+Mindfulness is a way of paying attention to the present moment, using techniques like meditation, breathing and yoga.

 Practising mindfulness can give more insight into emotions, boost attention and concentration, and improve relationships.